This page provides some information on private loans which may supplement, or replace, your federal loan requirements.

 Unlike federal loans you may borrow a private loan up to the full amount of your Cost of Attendance regardless of your financial need.
 Or, you may use a private loan to supplement your federal loans up to your Cost of Attendance if, for example, you cannot borrow that full amount in the form of a federal loan.

-1. You must first make sure that the lender is willing to offer you a private educational loan, and that they are willing to work with Plymouth University.
+1. You must first make sure that the lender is willing to offer you a private educational loan, and that they are willing to work with University of Plymouth.

 2. You must complete a Cost of Attendance Calculator in the same way that federal loan applicants do.
 This will tell you how much you can borrow and tell us how much you want to borrow.
 You will need to use Microsoft Excel, OpenOffice, or other suitable software to open this file and enter information.
 The form is the same for federal loans and private loans.